Tiina Manne

 Tiina Manne is an archaeologist and zooarchaeologist.
-She is a Senior Lecturer at the University of Queensland.
+She is an Associate Professor at the University of Queensland.

 Biography

 Manne completed her BSc in Archaeology and Zoology at James Cook University in 1997.
 She has a MSc in marine geology from the University of Miami and a PhD in anthropology from the University of Arizona.
 Her research focusses on the faunal assemblages and the earliest inhabitants of Australia.
 In January 2020 she warned that the unusually intense 2019–20 Australian bushfire season may have damaged thousands of Aboriginal sites across Australia.

 Manne is the president of the Australian Archaeological Association.
 She was elected as a Fellow of the Society of Antiquaries of London on 25 March 2021.